ImmutableSoft/AutoLM/README.md

 ```

 On the second call to AutoLmValidateLicense() the
-EVM database will be checked and if a new install the
+blockchain will be checked and if a new install the
 blockchainExpiredLicense error will be returned, indicating
 that this activation is not purchased or has expired.